 - A company CEO buys 5,000 shares of stock in the corporation and reports it in a timely manner to the SEC, filling out the necessary paperwork and adhering to SEC guidelines for disclosure.

 - A company employee takes advantage of stock options, loading up on shares of the company that they work for.

 - A board member sells 100 shares of stock and fills out the necessary paperwork and disclosures.

 Boring, right?
-Maybe it’s not as exciting as the stories I shared about illegal insider trading, but that’s a good thing.
+Maybe it’s not as exciting as the stories in this post about illegal insider trading, but that’s a good thing.
 When it comes to the law, sticking with boring but legal is good!

 However, not all insider trading is the same, and not all insider trading is illegal.
-In fact, the legal kind can actually tip you off to legitimate and legal potential trades.
+In fact, the legal kind can actually tip you off to legit and legal potential trades.

 What was most interesting for you to learn about insider trading here?
 Leave a comment and let me know!